decidim/decidim/decidim-verifications/README.md

 Custom action authorizers are an advanced component that can be used in both types of authorization methods to customize some parts of the authorization process.
-These are particulary useful when used within verification options, which are set in the admin zone related to a component action.
+These are particularly useful when used within verification options, which are set in the admin zone related to a component action.
 As a result, a verification method will be allowed to change the authorization logic and the appearance based on the context where the authorization is being performed.